You are considered an undergraduate international freshman applicant if:

-- Official transcripts and certificates (with notarized translations into English where appropriate) from all secondary schools, colleges and universities attended.
-Students transferring from a post-secondary institution must submit copies of transcripts to a certified credential evaluation services for an official evaluation of transferable credit.
-Many accredited services can be reviewed by accessing the National Association of Credential Evaluation Services (NACES) Website
+- Official High School Transcripts.
+We will accept unofficial transcripts for admission consideration, but we will need final official transcripts directly from your school once you graduate.
+If you are transferring from a post-secondary institution outside the United States that is not regionally accredited, you must submit copies of transcripts to a certified credential evaluation services for an official evaluation of transferable credit.
+Many accredited services can be reviewed by accessing the National Association of Credential Evaluation Services (NACES) website.

-- a Personal Essay allows us to get to learn a little more about you.
-Essay prompts are located in the application and are submitted at the time of application submission;
+- Personal Statement.
+The personal statement essay allows us to learn a little more about you.
+Essay topics can be found in the application.

 - SAT (La Verne Code 4381) or ACT (La Verne Code: 0295) exam results sent directly from the testing agency to the University of La Verne; or

-- TOEFL (La Verne Code: 4381), IELTS, Cambridge English Advanced (CAE) or PTE Academic results sent directly from the testing agency to the University of La Verne.
+- TOEFL (La Verne Code: 4381), IELTS, Duolingo English Test, Cambridge English Advanced (CAE) or PTE Academic results sent directly from the testing agency to the University of La Verne.